Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Difference between Excel and Access

-1. Need one Total Query to the group on the Desc field and the Min() Function to find the minimum value from the Values Field.
+Group the data by the Desc field and use the Min() function to determine the lowest value from the Values field.

 The ParamArray Method

-I consider these steps are excessive work and I know you will agree too.
+I consider these steps to be excessive work, and I know you will agree too.
 Instead, we can write a User Defined Function with the use of ParamArray and pass the Field Names to the Function and find the Minimum Value from the list.
 Here is a simple Function with the use of the ParamArray declaration to find the Minimum Value from a List of Values passed to it.

 Public Function myMin(ParamArray InputArray() As Variant) As Double